Crafting a Storm Surge and Hurricane Risk Rating for Coastal Properties

 Less populated states including South Australia and Queensland have experienced a similar trend with high levels of net migration to rural areas including Kangaroo Island, Clare and the Sunshine Coast.

-The only states that have not experienced net migration to rural areas are Western Australia and Tasmania.
+The only states that haven’t experienced net migration to rural areas are Western Australia and Tasmania.

 Strategic Insights

-The findings which reveal a trend of internal net migration holds significant strategic value for both the private and public sectors.
+The findings hold significant strategic value for both the private and public sectors.

 Incorporating these insights alongside additional data points, such as overseas migration into Australia, enriches the analysis, providing a more comprehensive understanding of migration patterns.